 For four consecutive years (2015-2018) Sarah has been a delegate at the Skoll World Forum at Oxford University and she has been part of the judging panel for the Online Media Awards (OMA's) since 2015.
 Sarah is a member of Chatham House, the Frontline Freelance Register, the National Press Club, the Chartered Institute for Journalists and Investigative Reporters and Editors.
 Sarah Jones is a native English speaker and can communicate in Arabic at an upper intermediate level in both Modern Standard and Colloquial forms of the language.

-Prior to moving to Chicago, Sarah worked as a local news reporter in a large market station in one of the top twenty largest cities in America.
+Prior to moving to New York, Sarah worked as a local news reporter in a large market station in one of the top twenty largest cities in America.
 Sarah appeared on-air five days a week for NBC/WTHR/Channel 13 Eyewitness News in Indianapolis and was a "one-man-band," who

 two Emmy nominated pieces.

 Sarah is passionate about giving back and immersing